forkentiney/rrhs-gcmc/README.md

-# rrhs-gcmc
+# Red River High School Game Club Minecraft Server
+A Website

-Game Club Minecraft Server
+Here is the repository for the RRHS Game Club Minecraft Server which is available to members of the club.